 A building is listed inside as well as out and listing applies to all elevations.
-Listed Building Consent is required for any alterations which might affect the special character of the building including changes to internal fixtures, for example fireplaces and door cases.
+Listed building consent is required for any alterations that might affect the special character of the building, including changes to internal fixtures; for example, fireplaces and door cases.
 Listing also applies to structures attached to the building or within its curtilage if built before 1948.
 The curtilage includes the garden ground, boundary wall and outbuildings, and may include areas beyond the site that were once part of it.

 The owner of a listed building has a special responsibility to maintain it in a sound state of repair and to respect its special character.

-Listed building consent is required for any works which affect the special architectural or historic interest of the building.
-In this instance ‘building’ can include any structure within the curtilage of the site built prior to 1948.
+Listed building consent is required for any works that affect the special architectural or historic interest of the building.
+In this instance, ‘building’ can include any structure within the curtilage of the site built before 1948.
 Listed building consent may be required for proposed alterations to either the interior or exterior of the building.
-This consent must be obtained prior to works being carried out and any schedule of works should allow time for the application to be processed.
+This consent must be obtained before works are carried out and any schedule of works should allow time for the application to be processed.